boostorg/website-v2/docs/env_vars.md

 - For **local development**, obtain valid value from the Boost team.
 - In **deployed environments**, the valid value is set in `kube/boost/values.yaml` (or the environment-specific yaml file).

+## Boost Release Downloads Settings

+### `ARTIFACTORY_URL`

+- Base API endpoint for accessing the JFrog Artifactory release downloads.
+This is NOT the base URL for the downloads themselves.
+- For **local development**, there is a default value in `config/settings.py`
+- In **deployed environments**, the valid value is set in `kube/boost/values.yaml` (or the environment-specific yaml file).

+### `MIN_ARTIFACTORY_RELEASE`

+- The lowest version of Boost with its downloads stored in JFrog Artifactory
+- Hard-coded in `config/settings.py` in all environments

 ## Boost Google Calendar settings

 ### `BOOST_CALENDAR`